carolzbnbr/OnScreenSizeMarkup/README.md

 ### Implementing a handler

-A handler is a class in which it's methods returns a  `ScreenSizeGroups` enum item after identifing a physical device screen size to its corresponding Markup `ScreenSizeGroups` enum.
+A handler is a class in which it's methods returns a  `ScreenCategories` enum item after identifing a physical device screen size to its corresponding Markup `ScreenCategories` enum.

 Your handler may inherits from `ScreenSizeHandler` class or implements `IScreenSizeHandler` interface.
 Either the interface or the class contains methods that can be implemented or overrided: